loris-imageserver/loris/README.md

 ./test.py
 ```

-The tests should run in a logical order, but an earlys failure might casacade
+The tests should run in a logical order, but an early failure might casacade
 and mask the problem.
 To solve this, you can have unittest stop at the first fail:

 ```